Kenneth Branagh: 1989–1999: Breakthrough

-A year later, in 1989, Branagh co-starred with Emma Thompson in the Renaissance company's revival of Look Back in Anger.
+A year later, in 1989, Branagh co-starred with Emma Thompson in the Renaissance company's stage revival of Look Back in Anger.
 Judi Dench directed both the theatre and television productions, presented first in Belfast then at the London Coliseum and Lyric Theatre.
 In 1990, he wrote his autobiography Beginning, recounting his life and acting career up to that point.
 In the book's introduction, he admits that the main reason for producing the book was "money" and that "The deal was made, and a handsome advance was paid out.
 The advance provided the funds to buy accommodation for the Company's offices, this moving Renaissance out of my flat and bringing me a little closer to sanity."